-Lyme disease or Lyme borreliosis is a vector-borne zoonotic disease caused by three genomospecies of Borrelia, collectively referred to as Borrrelia burgdorferi and rarely by Borrelia mayonii.
+Lyme disease (named after a town in Connecticut) or Lyme borreliosis is a vector-borne zoonotic disease caused by three genomospecies of Borrelia, collectively referred to as Borrrelia burgdorferi and rarely by Borrelia mayonii.
+Infected black-legged ticks are the vectors of Lyme disease.

 Characteristics of Borrelia burgdorferi